xtools-at/Electron-PWA-Wrapper/README.md

 - Run `npm run build` from the command line (preferably from PowerShell).

 ### Build for Linux (any distro, using AppImage)
+#### Icons still buggy - any help appreciated!
 - Have a machine running an updated Ubuntu or Debian ready.
 Install Node.JS >= 6 like described [here](https://nodejs.org/en/download/package-manager).
 - Install build dependencies: `sudo apt install -y icnsutils graphicsmagick`
 - Create your `build/icon.icns` like described in _Build for macOS App Store_.
 - Update your `package.json`->`build`->`linux` and ->`appImage`.
 - Run `npm run build` and find your _.AppImage_ in the `dist` folder.
+- Tell your users to run `chmod a+x *.AppImage` or change permissions to make the file executable.

 ## License
 [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) - if you use it, we wanna see it!